derickwarshaw/universal-react-app-starter/README.md

 This app is built with React, Redux, React-router-v4, Webpack, Helmet, ...
 The server side with node, express, React & Webpack.

-*This is just an first approach.
-Feel free to contribute by sending a PR*

 ---

 ## To start